Color for quilters: A series of color studies

 As on Day 1, I pulled cards from the “Essential Color Card Deck” that most closely matched my fabrics, as well as the cards for the corresponding pure colors.

-The fabrics in my quilt block included five tones (add gray) and two (shades).
+The fabrics in my quilt block included five tones (add gray) and two shades (add black).
 When I compared the pure colors to the tones and shades, I was sometimes surprised to see what the pure color was.
 This was especially true with the tones.
 The tones seem to lose their hue identity a little more than the tints and shades.
 Despite that difference, the closeness of the values help to make a more cohesive color story than the Day 1 block.

 Day 3